 How does being rich affect the way we behave?
 In today’s talk, social psychologist Paul Piff provides a convincing case for the answer: not well.
 “As a person’s levels of wealth increase, their feelings of compassion and empathy go down, and their feelings of entitlement, of deservingness, and their ideology of self-interest increases,” he says in […]Continue reading

 Why you should listen

-Paul Piff is a post-doctoral researcher in the psychology department at the University of California, Berkeley.
+Paul Piff is an Assistant Professor of Psychology and Social Behavior at the University of California, Irvine.
 In particular, he studies how wealth (having it or not having it) can affect interpersonal relationships.

 His surprising studies include running rigged games of Monopoly, tracking how those who drive expensive cars behave versus those driving less expensive vehicles and even determining that rich people are literally more likely to take candy from children than the less well-off.
 The results often don't paint a pretty picture about the motivating forces of wealth.
 He writes, "specifically, I have been finding that increased wealth and status in society lead to increased self-focus and, in turn, decreased compassion, altruism, and ethical behavior."